FAQs are currently under construction. Thank you for your patience. Please share your frequently asked questions with melabarger@rolesvillenc.gov.

 Please visit the Permit page for more information.

-The Town of Rolesville contracts with Wake County Inspections Office to perform our building inspections under the 2018 Building Code.
+The Town of Rolesville issues building permits after the Wake County Permits and Inspections Department approves the application.
+Once the building permit is issued, the Town of Rolesville contracts with the Wake County Inspections Office to perform our building inspections under the 2018 Building Code.

-Please visit the Wake County Permit Portal and the Town of Rolesville Permit page for more information.
+Please visit the Wake County Permit Portal and the Town of Rolesville Permit page for permit and inspection information.

 The Town of Rolesville retains permitting records for six years from the date of permit issuance per the NC General Records Retention Schedule.